 For each outcome and type of cancer we will construct a Trust-by-quarter dataset covering the whole of England where possible containing data on the clinical outcomes and care processes plus covariates.
-We will then regress the risk adjusted outcomes, measured at the Trust level in each quarter, against a variable denoting cancer surgery service centralisations, controlling for Trust and time fixed effects.
-This two stage approach (patient level risk adjustment followed by between-region difference-in-differences analysis on aggregate Trust-by-quarter data) is consistent with Medical Research Council guidelines for using natural experiments to evaluate population health interventions[50] and has been used previously in the evaluation of the Advancing Quality initiative in the North West of England[49], and the centralisation of stroke services in Greater Manchester and London[4].
-In the regression analysis of the aggregate data the regression model is where y is the risk-adjusted outcome of interest (e.g., mortality, readmissions, LOS; actual minus expected values with expected values based on the aggregated patient level risk adjustment model), j indicates Trust, t indicates quarter, $\alpha$ is a constant term, u are Trust fixed effects and v are time (quarter) fixed effects. $D^1$ is a variable taking the value 1 if the provider Trust is in London Cancer and 0 otherwise, $D^2$ is a variable which equals 1 if the observation belongs to the time period after the reconfiguration and 0 otherwise.
+We will then regress the risk adjusted outcomes (actual minus expected outcomes), measured at the Trust level in each quarter, against a variable denoting cancer surgery service centralisations, controlling for Trust and time fixed effects.
+This two stage approach (patient level risk adjustment followed by between-region difference-in-differences analysis on aggregate Trust-by-quarter data) is consistent with Medical Research Council guidelines for using natural experiments to evaluate population health interventions52 and has been used previously in the evaluation of the Advancing Quality initiative in the North West of England51, and the centralisation of stroke services in Greater Manchester and London5.
+In the regression analysis of the aggregate data the regression model is where y is the risk-adjusted outcome of interest (e.g., mortality, readmissions, length of stay; actual minus expected values with expected values based on the aggregated patient level risk adjustment model), j indicates Trust, t indicates quarter, α is a constant term, u are Trust fixed effects and v are time (quarter) fixed effects.
+D^1 is a variable taking the value 1 if the provider Trust is in London Cancer and 0 otherwise, D^2 is a variable which equals 1 if the observation belongs to the time period after the reconfiguration and 0 otherwise, D^3 equals 1 if the observation belongs to the time period during the reconfiguration and 0 otherwise.
 Sample weights based on patient numbers in each Trust/quarter will be used.
-We are particularly interested in the sign and statistical significance of the coefficient $\delta_1$ , which quantifies the changes in risk-adjusted outcomes over time in London Cancer controlling for the changes over time in the rest of England.
+We are particularly interested in the sign and statistical significance of the coefficient δ_1 , which quantifies the changes in risk-adjusted outcomes over time in London Cancer controlling for the changes over time in the rest of England.
 We will run pre-trends tests to examine whether the outcomes had a different linear trend in London Cancer compared with the rest of England before centralisation.

-$$y{jt} = \alpha_1 + u_j + v_t + \delta_1 D{jt}^1 D{jt}^2 + e{jt}$$
+$$y{jt} = \alpha_1 + u_j + v_t + \delta_1 D{jt}^1 D{jt}^2 + \delta_2 D{jt}^1 D{jt}^3 + e{jt}$$

 We will undertake a secondary analysis using a synthetic control, defining a control group that closely resembles London Cancer in terms of the outcomes in the period before the reforms.
-To do this we will create a synthetic control [51-54] using a weighted combination of Trusts from the rest of England to approximate pre-centralisation outcomes in London Cancer.
+We will create the synthetic control 53-56 using a weighted combination of Trusts from the rest of England to approximate pre-centralisation outcomes in London Cancer.
 Trends in outcomes between London Cancer and the synthetic control will then be compared over time using an adapted version of the regression model described above.
-We will also use patient-level regression analysis to relate the care processes to the clinical outcomes.
+We will also use patient-level regression analysis to relate the care processes (independent variables) to the clinical outcomes (dependent variables).